What's The Point Of Therapy? Find A Therapist For Mental Health Support

 Understanding uncertainty: What’s the point of therapy?

 For some people, their uncertainty surrounding therapy might come from what they've seen in the media, heard from friends and family, or may stem from an unclear sense of what sessions might entail.
-Others might feel that therapy is a "waste of time" or offers advice they can receive elsewhere.
+Others might feel that therapy is a "waste of time" or offer advice they can receive elsewhere.

 If you're uncertain about therapy, you're not alone.
 However, examining and deconstructing a few common stigmas and misconceptions you may have heard about mental health care can be helpful.